rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingEarlyStationsToRR.md

 ## DWR Stations with figures which match to British Rainfall

-The remaining DWR rainfall stations in the 1861–1875 data-set have aggregate monthly rainfall figures that match up at least partially with a British Rainfall monthly station.
+The remaining DWR rainfall stations in the 1861–1875 data-set have aggregate monthly rainfall figures that match up at least partially with figures from a British Rainfall monthly station.

 A comparison spreadsheet for each site compares the month-by-month aggregated DWR 1861-1875 and Rainfall Rescue figures.
-(A section at the end of this note has more information on the comparison process.)
+(A [section](#comparisons) at the end of this note has more information on the comparison process.)

 ### Inland DWR Stations added in July 1872